 It can be difficult to ask for what you need, but a simple request can go a long way toward helping you feel supported and understood in your grief.

 There are a lot of ideas about what grief should look like.
-Because of this, Devine notes that you can sometimes get “stuck” in your grief.
+Because of this, Devine notes that you can sometimes feel like you’re “stuck” in your grief.

 - addictive behaviors